unixwzrd/TorchDevice/tests/README.md

 When adding new tests:

-1. Follow the existing pattern of using `unittest.TestCase`
+1. Extend the `PrefixedTestCase` class from `common/test_utils.py` for consistent test behavior
+2. Use the logging methods provided by `PrefixedTestCase` for test diagnostics
+3. Utilize `setup_log_capture()` and `diff_check()` from `common/log_diff.py` for log verification
-2. Ensure tests are independent and can run in any order
+4. Ensure tests are independent and can run in any order
-3. Add appropriate assertions to verify functionality
+5. Add appropriate assertions to verify functionality
-4. Document the purpose of the test in docstrings
+6. Document the purpose of the test in docstrings
-5. If adding a new test file, follow the naming convention `test_*.py`
+7. If adding a new test file, follow the naming convention `test_*.py`
-6. For tests that verify log output, use the utilities in `test_tdlogger/test_utils.py`